Developer Experience

 Provide a GitHub Codespace (pt-techne-opentofu-codespace) as the primary development environment, pre-configured with the full platform toolchain.
 The Codespace is defined as code, version-controlled, and updated alongside the platform.

 A local setup guide (pt-techne-development-setup) is maintained for engineers who prefer native tooling, but the Codespace is the supported default.
-Pre-commit hooks (pt-techne-pre-commit-hooks) enforce the same checks locally and in CI — the environment a developer uses does not change what passes or fails.
+Pre-commit hooks (pt-techne-pre-commit-hooks) enforce local checks before every commit; CI enforces the core OpenTofu checks (tofu fmt, tofu validate, tofu test).

 Alternatives Considered